hyperzone/Cpp-ND-System-Monitor/README.md

 # CppND-System-Monitor

 In this repo I put my solution to the second project of my Nano Degree Path.
-Feel free to ger this code, study reuse and improve!
+Feel free to get this code, study reuse and improve!

 ![System Monitor](images/monitor.png)